zpgallegos/zavant/dbt/README.md

 # Zavant dbt project

-This directory is the SQL transformation boundary between the revision-aware Iceberg tables in the Glue Data Catalog and the semantic and presentation layers.
-The staging layer exposes every analytical dataset at its complete revision-aware source grain.
-Models that need current state select it explicitly through `stg_current_game_revisions`; revision-history models retain all projected source revisions.
+This directory is the SQL transformation boundary between Glue-published current-state Athena views and the semantic and presentation layers.
+Glue owns raw-revision reconciliation; dbt receives one current version of each game and models only business grains.

 The project currently includes:

-- Sources for the 25 projected baseball datasets plus the current-revision spine.
+- Sources for the 25 current-state baseball datasets.
 - One documented staging model for every source table.
 - Grain and required-key tests on each staging model.
-- Singular tests for the persisted relationships among revisions, games, plays, events, pitches, batted balls, runner movements, fielding credits, and boxscore player statistics.
+- Singular tests for the persisted relationships among games, plays, events, pitches, batted balls, runner movements, fielding credits, and boxscore player statistics.
-- A freshness check on the current-revision spine.
+- A freshness check on the current games source.
 - Intermediate plate-appearance and at-bat models that isolate official batter turns from MLB's broader allPlays stream and reconcile both grains to official team-game boxscore totals.
-- An append-only, revision-grained plate-appearance fact that preserves superseded source revisions while exposing governed outcome flags, additive batting measures, matchup attributes, and game state before and after each appearance.
+- A current-state plate-appearance fact exposing governed outcome flags, additive batting measures, matchup attributes, and game state before and after each appearance.

 Each analytical table generation is produced by one projection contract.
 Breaking projection releases rebuild the analytical tables and dependent dbt